Skip to main content

 First, you need your shelter.
 If your family are regular campers, you can just pitch your tent in the yard.
 If you don’t have a tent and still want to sleep outside, get creative stringing a cord between a tree and a fence post.
 Drape some sheets over it and pin the edges to the ground with toothpicks or slim stakes (Note: This will leave holes in your sheets.).
 Or rig up a teepee with broom handles and a sheet.
 A tarp or thick picnic blanket on the ground will give you a dry surface.

 So maybe you don’t have a yard, or don’t fancy the idea of sleeping outdoors.
 For your camp-in, pitch a small tent right in the living room or in your basement.
 No tent?
 Build a blanket fort with blankets, sheets and tons of pillows.
 Clothespins work well to secure all your corners and seams.
-(Or perhaps your fam is equipped with a ready-made fort kit?)
+(Or perhaps your fam would enjoy a ready-made fort kit?)

 Cozy beds required!
 For kids to sleep, all they need is a sleeping bag and a camping pad.
 But here’s where (nearly?) middle-aged parental bodies are going to super-love the at-home campout.
 Drag out your memory foam mattress topper or the airbed you use for guests.
 Your fave flannel sheets will do nicely, plus all the covers you want.
 And you can gather up every pillow in the house and not worry about stuffing them all in the car.
 Ahhhh.